whoschek/bzfs/README.md

 **--skip-parent**

-*  Skip processing of the SRC_DATASET and DST_DATASET and only process their descendant datasets, i.e. children, and children of children, etc (with --recursive).
+*  During replication and deletion, skip processing of the SRC_DATASET and DST_DATASET and only process their descendant datasets, i.e. children, and children of children, etc (with --recursive).
 No dataset is processed unless --recursive is also specified.
+Analogy:
-Analogy: `bzfs --recursive --skip-parent src dst` is akin to Unix `cp -r src/* dst/`
+    `bzfs --recursive --skip-parent src dst` is akin to Unix `cp -r src/* dst/` whereas `bzfs --recursive --skip-parent
+    --skip-replication --delete-dst-datasets dummy dst` is akin to Unix `rm -r dst/*`

 <!-- -->